Eigenvalues of the non-backtracking operator detached from the bulk: Perturbation of the non-backtracking spectrum

 Similar exact relations have also been used when the graph has a very specific structure, like bipartite biregular (see \cite{brito2018spectral}).
 When the graph $G$ does not exhibit such a simple structure, the relation between $A$ and $B$ becomes more involved.
 Several Ihara-Bass-like formulas are available (see for instance \cite{watanabe2009graph,benaych2017spectral,anantharaman2017some}), but they are usually hard to analyze.

-As cleverly noted in \cite{wang2017limiting}, the spectrum of $H$ as in \eqref{NB_spec} is hard to describe in terms of the spectrum of $A$, but the spectrum of $H_0$ in the preceding lemma is completely explicit, even if $A$ has no specific structure.
-It is therefore quite natural to study the spectrum of $H_0$ using the spectrum of $A$, then use perturbation theorems to infer results on the `true' non-backtracking spectrum, the spectrum of $H$.
-This is done in \cite{wang2017limiting} through a combination of the Bauer-Fike theorem and a refinement of the Tao-Vu replacement principle (\cite{tao2010random}).
+As cleverly noted in \cite{wang2017limiting}, the spectrum of $H$ as in \eqref{def:H} is hard to describe in terms of the spectrum of $A$, but the spectrum of $ \hat H_0$ in the preceding lemma is completely explicit in terms of the spectrum of $\hat{A}$, even if $\hat A$ has no specific structure.
+It is therefore quite natural to study the spectrum of $\hat H_0$ using the spectrum of $\hat A$, then use perturbation theorems to infer results on the `true' non-backtracking spectrum, the spectrum of $H$.
+This is done in \cite{wang2017limiting} through a combination of the Bauer-Fike theorem and a refinement of the Tao-Vu replacement principle \cite{tao2010random}.